 The Company records all highly liquid securities with three months or less from date of purchase to maturity as cash equivalents.
 These securities consist mainly of certificate of deposits (CDs), money market funds and U.S. Treasuries.
 Short-term marketable securities consist of CDs that are FDIC insured and single A or better rated municipal bonds with original maturities of more than three months at the date of purchase regardless of the maturity date as the Company views its portfolio as available for use in its current operations.
 The aggregate amount of CDs included in marketable securities at February 27, 2011 and May 30, 2010 was \$0 and \$1.5 million, respectively.
 The Company classifies all debt securities with readily determined market values as "available for sale".
-The contractual maturities of the Company's marketable securities that are due in less than one year represent \$24.8 million of its marketable securities and those due in one to two years represent the remaining \$7.0 million of the Company's marketable securities as of February 27, 2011 and May 30, 2010 and are carried at fair market value.
+The contractual maturities of the Company's marketable securities that are due in less than one year represent \$24.8 million of its marketable securities and those due in one to two years represent the remaining \$7.0 million of the Company's marketable securities as of February 27, 2011.
+These investments are classified as marketable securities on the consolidated balance sheet as of February 27, 2011 and May 30, 2010 and are carried at fair market value.
 Unrealized gains and losses are reported as a component of stockholders' equity.
 The cost of debt securities is adjusted for amortization of premiums and discounts to maturity.
 This amortization is recorded to interest income.
 Realized gains and losses on the sale of available-for-sale securities are also recorded to interest income and were not significant for the three and nine months ended February 27, 2011 and February 28, 2010.
 During the three and nine months ended February 27, 2011, the Company received proceeds of \$18.6 million and \$26.3 million, respectively, from the sale of marketable securities.
 The cost of securities sold is based on the specific identification method.